#1 Student Loan Lawyer

 How to avoid student loan refinancing mistakes

-In my years as a student loan lawyer, I've more than a few student loan borrowers costs themselves time and money when they refinanced.
+In my years as a student loan lawyer, I’ve seen more than a few student loan borrowers cost themselves time and money when they refinanced.

 Others thought they were doing better because their monthly payments were lower.
 But they failed to realize their loan payments were lower simply because they extended the repayment term.
 (Kind of like we all do when going for a 6-year auto loan repayment term versus 5 years.)